rdkit/rdkit/Contrib/mmpa/README.txt

 b) subs: Find all MMPs in the db where the LHS of the transform matches an input substructure.
 Make sure the attached points are donated by an asterisk and the input substructure has been canonicalised (eg. [*]c1ccccc1).
-Note: Up to 3 attachement points are allowed.
+Note: Up to 3 attachment points are allowed.

 c) trans: Find all MMPs that match the input transform/SMIRKS.
 Make sure the input